Poetry

 http://www.theamericanjournalofpoetry.com/v8-luchs.html

-Robert Nazarene, Founder and Editor of this highly esteemed publication, has a delightful (and in my experience unique) way of telling authors their work has been accepted: he gives them a personal phone call!
-No editor has ever done that with me before.
-The magazine is legendary, publishing many of the best poets in the country, including some of my personal heroes like Peter Everwine and Diane Wakoski.
+Robert Nazarene, Founder and Editor of this highly esteemed and now sadly defunct publication, had a delightful (and in my experience unique) way of telling authors their work had been accepted: he gave them a personal phone call!
+No editor had ever done that with me before.
+The magazine was legendary, publishing many of the best poets in the country, including some of my personal heroes like Peter Everwine and Diane Wakoski.
 This piece is an odd one, sort of like The Man in the High Castle of prose poems.
 It depicts a kind of alternative history.

 • “Socrates”